Yusuf (surah): Narrative

-In the prison, Yūsuf met two other men and interprets one of the prisoner's dreams.
-The prisoner is then released and Yūsuf asked the prisoner to mention his talent to the king.
-One day, the King had a dream and the prisoner who had been released mention Yūsuf.
+In the prison, Yūsuf meets two other men and interprets one of the prisoner's dreams.
+The prisoner is then released, and Yūsuf asks him to mention his talent to the king.
+One day, the King has a dream and the prisoner who had been released mentions Yūsuf.
 He interprets the King's dream, which is about Egypt having a seven-year drought.
-To reward him, the King requests his release from jail and the King also investigates his case.
-The wife who tried to seduce Yūsuf testifies that he was innocent, and the truth unveils.
+To reward him, the King orders his release from jail and the King also investigates his case.
+The wife who tried to seduce Yūsuf testifies that he is innocent, and the truth is revealed.
 Yūsuf is given authority in Egypt.

 During the seven-year drought, Yūsuf's brothers visit Egypt to get food for their family.
-Upon seeing his brothers, Yūsuf recognizes them though they did not recognize him.
+Upon seeing his brothers, Yūsuf recognizes them, but they do not recognize him.
 Yūsuf, in a high position of authority, requests that the next time they come, they bring their youngest brother Benjamin with them.
-When the brothers returned with their youngest brother, Yūsuf takes him aside and tells him his identity.
-Yūsuf plots a theft case where his youngest brother is found guilty of theft when he is truly innocent and is detained from his family, so he could stay with him.
-Later, when the father and brothers face poverty they come back to Yūsuf and Yūsuf then helps them and reveals his identity asking them to come and live with him.
+When the brothers return with their youngest brother, Yūsuf takes him aside and tells him his identity.
+Yūsuf plants an object in his youngest brother's belongings then accuses him of theft and detains him, in order to keep him near.
+Later, when the father and brothers face poverty, they come back to Yūsuf and Yūsuf then helps them and reveals his identity, asking them to come and live with him.